-- Near Monaco is the medieval hill town of Roquebrune, recommended highly as a place to spend a few days for folks interested in very old castles, great food, and interesting countryside hikes.
+- Near Monaco is the medieval hill town of Roquebrune, recommended highly as a place to spend a few days for folks interested in very old castles, great food, and beautiful countryside hikes.

 - Menton, near the border of Italy, is known primarily as a flower town, much like the Ligurian coast to the east.
 If you're craving Italian food and don't want to cross the border, you'll find it in Menton.

 - Be sure to visit the Serre de la Madone Garden at Menton, as well as museums such as the Musée Municipal.

-- Cannes, of course, is known for its famous film festival, but you'll want to check out some of its other top attractions.
+Cannes is known for its famous film festival, but you'll want to check out some of its other top attractions, like visiting the Iles de Lérins islands or the homage to the Man in the Iron Mask at the Museum of the Sea.

 - Another small flower town, Grasse is known for its perfumes, soaps, and other scented products.
 For that reason, it could be perfect for a romantic afternoon away from the main stretch of the Côte.